wzqs/endpoints_explore/README.md

 [中文版](https://xz.aliyun.com/t/12530)

 # endpoints_explore
-Endpoints Explorer is a Python script that employs multiple bypass rules to discover sensitive SpringBoot Actuator Endpoints (and supports other sensitive endpoints).
+Endpoints Explorer is a Python script that employs multiple bypass rules to discover sensitive endpoints

 ## Overview
-This script uses the aiohttp library to make asynchronous HTTP requests and scans the SpringBoot Actuator (and supports other) endpoints for sensitive information in a highly concurrent manner.
+This script uses the aiohttp library to make asynchronous HTTP requests and scans the endpoints for sensitive information in a highly concurrent manner.
 The script attempts multiple bypass rules and returns as soon as sensitive information is found.

 ## Features
 - Tests with bypass rules(`/..;/`,`/;/`,`/;js/`,`/../`,`(double)urlencode` etc.)